 Auckland is called the City of Sails, and visitors flying in will see why.
 On the East Coast is the Waitemata Harbour—a Māori word meaning sparkling waters—which is bordered by the Hauraki Gulf, an aquatic playground peppered with small islands where many Aucklanders can be found "mucking around in boats."

-Not surprisingly, Auckland has some 70,000 boats.
-About one in four households in Auckland has a seacraft of some kind, and there are 102 beaches within an hour's drive; during the week many are quite empty.
+Not surprisingly, Auckland has some 70,000-plus boats.
+About one in four households in Auckland has a seacraft of some kind, and there are 102 beaches within an hour's drive depending on the traffic; during the week many are quite empty except for the two weeks that include Christmas and New Year.
 Even the airport is by the water; it borders the Manukau Harbour, which also takes its name from the Māori language and means solitary bird.

-A couple of days in the city will reveal just how developed and sophisticated Auckland is—the Mercer City Survey 2012 saw it ranked as the third-highest city for quality of life—though those seeking a New York in the South Pacific will be disappointed.
+A couple of days in the city will reveal just how developed and sophisticated Auckland is—the Mercer City Survey 2014 saw it ranked as the third-highest city for quality of life—though those seeking a New York in the South Pacific will be disappointed.
 Auckland is more get-up and go-outside than get-dressed-up and go-out.
 That said, most shops are open daily, central bars and a few nightclubs buzz well into the wee hours, especially Thursday through Saturday, and a mix of Māori, Pacific people, Asians, and Europeans contributes to the cultural milieu.
 Auckland has the world's largest single population of Pacific Islanders living outside their home countries, though many of them live outside the central parts of the city and in Manukau to the south.
 The Samoan language is the second most spoken in New Zealand.
 Most Pacific people came to New Zealand seeking a better life.
 When the plentiful, low-skilled work that attracted them dried up, the dream soured, and the population has suffered with poor health and education.
 Luckily, policies are now addressing that, and change is slowly coming.
-The Pacifica Festival in March is the region's biggest cultural event, attracting thousands to Western Springs.
+The Pacifica Festival in March is the region's biggest cultural event, attracting thousands to Western Springs with fantastic food, stunning performances and art and craft from the region.
 The annual Pacific Island Secondary Schools’ Competition, also in March, sees young Pacific Islander and Asian students compete in traditional dance, drumming, and singing.
 This event is open to the public.

 At the geographical center of Auckland city is the 1,082-foot Sky Tower, a convenient landmark for those exploring on foot and some say a visible sign of the city's naked aspiration.
 It has earned nicknames like the Needle and the Big Penis—a counterpoint to a poem by acclaimed New Zealand poet James K. Baxter, which refers to Rangitoto Island as a clitoris in the harbor.